AudreyGermain/Game-Recommendation-System/README.md

 For the EM algorithm we used the article
 [Machine Learning with Python: Exception Maximization and Gaussian Mixture Models in Python](https://www.python-course.eu/expectation_maximization_and_gaussian_mixture_models.php).<br/>

+The KDD research paper [Real-time Attention Based Look-alike Model for Recommender System](https://www.kdd.org/kdd2019/accepted-papers/view/real-time-attention-based-look-alike-model-for-recommender-system) gave us the idea to calculate the ratio the way we did to compare the algorithms.

 ## VI.
 Conclusion: Discussion <a name="conclusion"></a>